ONSdigital/dp-prototyping-kit/readme.md

 - the Area Profiles prototypes contain a large amount of data and will build thousands of pages as a result, making build times slow.
 For this reason, this repo doesn't contain that data and it needs to be manually built first using one of the following commands:

--- `yarn fetch:geo` for the whole of the UK
--- `yarn fetch:geo:partial` for partial data (just Wales, much quicker)
+-- `npm run fetch:geo` to fetch the data from the [Linked Data API](http://statistics.data.gov.uk/home) -- `npm run build:geo` to build pages for England and Wales -- `npm run build:geo -- --partial` to build the pages for just Wales (much quicker)

 ## License